mrtgst/shellnote/README.md

 Easy note-taking on the command line.

 The idea behind `shellnote` is to enable quick note-taking while you're working or reading.
-If an idea pops into your head, or you need to remember something, just jot down in your terminal:
+If an idea pops into your head, or you need to remember something (perhaps with a timestamp), just jot down in your terminal:

 `shellnote -a "This is a great idea."`